Starting a script on boot is not really intuitive, whatever your system.

 It’s not so complicated, you have several ways, I’ll show you everything.

-There are several solutions to automatically start a program on boot.
+There are several solutions to automatically start a script or program on boot.

-So yes, it’s possible, but you need to find the solution that fit your needs.
+So yes, it’s possible, but you need to find the solution that fits your needs.

 You can also choose to follow “the good practices”, or keep only the simplest solution to remember.